ACT Prep Blog

 6 min read

-How many questions can you miss and still get a 30 in ACT English?
+How many questions can you miss for a 30 in ACT English?

 On the enhanced ACT you can usually miss around 7–9 of 50 English questions for a 30, though the exact scale shifts each test.